max-brod/CalcTest2/README.md

 - On subsequent returns to menu, do not show userFirstOpen message
 - Exit message should now only display when entering "5" in menu to exit the program
 - Changes to header file to reflect changes
+- Added and commented out preprocessor directive as a reminder to include README in the future
 - README now uses hyphens instead of asterisks for lists
 - README and future release tags now use subscript for dates instead of regular text (retroactively applied on README)
 - Updated bad descriptions in Version 1.0 release notes